 If this is a concern in more than one class, students and a parent/guardian will attend a support intervention meeting facilitated by either their Crew leader or the Dean of Students.
 At this meeting, the involved parties will problem-solve and create a contract with a timeline and clear goals.
-Students may be referred to the Rise to Thrive program if greater support is needed.
+Students may be referred to the Rise to Thrive program if greater support is needed, as indicated by grades, attendance, or behavior.